Manuel Tinio: The American period: from general to governor and director

 Although he was but a civilian, the prominence he earned as a revolutionary general and his immense network of social and familial alliances eventually became the nucleus of a political machine that he controlled until his death.
 An ardent nationalist, he fought against the federalists who wanted the Philippines to become an American state.
 He did not run for any position, but any candidate he endorsed was sure to win the position.
 Dr. Benedicto Adorable, one of the richest and most prominent men in Gapan, was so fanatically loyal that he often said, "I would vote for a dog if Gen. Tinio asked me to."
-Of course, he was fanatically loyal because Gen. Tinio had saved him from a Spanish firing squad in 1896!
+Of course, he was fanatically loyal because Gen. Tinio had saved him from a Spanish firing squad in 1896.

-When Gov. Gen. Henry C. Ide lifted the ban on independence parties in 1906, the political parties with similar ideology merged into the present Nacionalista Party.
+When Governor-General Henry C. Ide lifted the ban on independence parties in 1906, the political parties with similar ideology merged into the present Nacionalista Party.
 Manuel Tinio always supported Sergio Osmeña, the leader of the party, throughout his political career.
 Even during the split between Osmeña and Quezon in 1922, Tinio remained loyal to the former.
 As the founder and leader of the Nacionalista Party in Nueva Ecija, Tinio stressed the significance of a unified party, emphasizing in every local party convention that the winner will be supported wholly by each party member.
 Any party member who won an election could serve only one term in office to give the other party members a chance.
 Should the incumbent seek re-election, Tinio advised his colleagues to support the choice of the convention.
 As a party leader, he did not want warring factions within the party, and exerted every effort to make rival groups come to terms.
 Thus, during his lifetime, the Nacionalista Party in Nueva Ecija was unified.

-On July 15, 1907, Gov. Gen. James F. Smith appointed Manuel Tinio as Governor of the Province of Nueva Ecija, to serve the remainder of the 3-year term of Gov. Isauro Gabaldon, who had resigned to run as a candidate for the 1st National Assembly.
-Incidentally, one of the first major bills Assemblyman Gabaldon proposed was the establishment of a school in every town in the archipelago.
+On July 15, 1907, Governor-General James F. Smith appointed Manuel Tinio as Governor of the Province of Nueva Ecija, to serve the remainder of the 3-year term of Gov. Isauro Gabaldon, who had resigned to run as a candidate for the 1st National Assembly.
+Incidentally, one of the first major bills Assemblyman Isauro Gabaldon proposed was the establishment of a school in every town in the archipelago.
 The Gabaldon-type schoolhouses and Gabaldon town in Nueva Ecija are named after him.
 Gabaldon's wife, Bernarda, was the eldest daughter of Casimiro Tinio.

 Manuel Tinio's first term as governor was marked by the return of peace and order to the province.
-William Cameron Forbes, Commissioner of Commerce and Police under both Gov.-Generals Wright and Smith, wrote of Tinio:
+William Cameron Forbes, Commissioner of Commerce and Police under both Governor-Generals Wright and Smith, wrote of Tinio: